Biology (BIOL)

 Students will be able to demonstrate an understanding of the diversity of living organisms, including comparisons in cell structure and function, and comparative organismal evolution and ecologyBIOL 112 General Biology II Lab (1 Credit Hour)

-Complements General Biology II lecture material through observation, experimentation, and when appropriate, dissection of representative organisms.
+Complements General Biology II Lecture material through observation, experimentation, and when appropriate, dissection of representative organisms.
 Physical and chemical phenomena of life as well as systematics and comparative anatomy and physiology of selected organisms will be examined.

 Interdisciplinary Option: Bioethics, Forensic Science